Saturday, August 10, 2024

 Some Kind of Hero

 Who is this Paul Revere guy and what do we really need to know about him?
 Is he just a one-hit wonder in American history who transformed an abbreviated horse ride into a ticket to immortality?
-Or was he, you know, actually great?
+Or was he actually great?

 David Hackett Fischer’s short answer: Yes, he was.
 The longer answer is this nearly 400-page dive examining his life, world, and central role in helping set the stage for the American Revolution.